ThoDangUM/thodangum.github.io/_posts/2199-01-01-future-post.md

   - category2
 ---

 This post presents the concepts and some applications of linear regression.
+There are many regression methods.
+However, in this post, some key methods are studied.